OpenFAST/r-test/README.md

 - windows-intel

 #### macos-gnu
-These results were generated on a MacBook Pro running on macOS Sierra 10.12.4.
+These results were generated on a MacBook Pro running on macOS Sierra 10.12.6.
 The OpenFAST binary was compiled with gfortran installed through Homebrew's gcc package at gcc version 7.2.0 (Homebrew GCC 7.2.0).
+The math libraries in this build are found in the [Accelerate Framework](https://developer.apple.com/documentation/accelerate) installed with Xcode command line tools at version 2347.

 #### linux-intel
 These results were generated on [NREL's Peregrine HPC cluster](https://hpc.nrel.gov/users/systems/peregrine) running on Red Hat Enterprise Linux Server release 6.3 (Santiago).